Cowasuck

-The Cowasuck, also known as Cowass, was an Algonquian-speaking Native American tribe in northeastern North America, linguistically and culturally belonging to the Western Abenaki as well as being members of the Abenaki Confederation.
-Today, the Cowasuck Band of the Pennacook-Abenaki People also known as Cowass North American, a nonprofit corporation, claims to be the encompassing organization of these peoples descendants.
+The Cowasuck, also known as Cowass or Coosuc, were an Algonquian-speaking Native American tribe in northeastern North America.
+Cowasuck was also the name of their primary settlement.

+Linguistically and culturally the Cowasuck belonged to the Western Abenaki and the Wabanaki Confederacy.
+They were Western Abenaki who lived in and around the village of Cowass, which became Newbury, Vermont.

 Name

-The name Cowasuck comes from the Abenaki word Goasek and means "white pines place", the name of an area near Newbury, Vermont.
-The members of the tribe were called Goasi, plural Goasiak, which means "the people of the white pines".
-Variant names of the place are Koés in French and Cohass, Cohoss, or Coos in English, and an alternate demonym is Cohassiac.
+The name Cowasuck comes from the Abenaki word Goasek which means "White Pines Place", an area near Newbury, Vermont.
+The members of the tribe were called Goasiak (singular: Goasi), which means "the people of the white pines".

+Variant spellings of the place name include Koés in French and Cohass, Cohoss, or Coos in English, and an alternate demonym is Cohassiac.
+Coös County, the northernmost county in New Hampshire, derives from the Wôbanakiak word.